oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -----------------------------

 The Resource Owner Password Credentials Grant MUST NOT be used, as described in
 {{oauth-security-topics}} Section 2.4.
-Instead, by using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for secure non-phishable authentication options, take advantage of single sign-on sessions,
+Instead, by using the Authorization Code grant type and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for secure non-phishable authentication options, take advantage of single sign-on sessions,